ogkloo/494networkingproject/packet.md

 ### 4 / Send message to user

 Specifies that the target field of the message is a user and not a channel.
 The server should deliver the message to only the specified user.
-This message type respects the ephemeral field.

 ### 5 / Get messages

 Get all messages from the last time the user checked.

-If the text field includes a string of the form "Tue May 08 15:14:45 +0800 2012", it should be interpreted as the time to get messages from.
-This allows a user to request the history of a channel, even if they just joined, which facilitates usage across multiple devices.
+### 6 / Request persistent connection

+The user specified in the source field of the packet requests a persistent connection to the server.
+This persistent connection shall do the following things:

+1. Every 60 seconds, the server should check for a keepalive message.
+The keepalive message is a single '1', 1 byte long.

+2. Upon a message being sent to a channel the user is in, the connection will send the name of that channel across a 20 byte buffer.
+The client should be ready to receive this message at any given time.
+If this message fails, the server should treat it as a keepalive message failing.
+Upon receiving this, the client shall immediately Send an ACK back to the server in the form of a single byte '2'.
+If the client had messages from before the persistent connection was requested, it will not be notified of these.

+If the channel specified by (2) is '', this should be interpreted as a notification for new PMs.

+In general, the expected behavior from clients with persistent connections is that, upon receiving notifications, they will immediately issue a get messages request for the channel they were notified for.
+This is not, however, mandatory.

+The philosophy of this behavior is that the client and server should be as lazy as possible and expose an API to developers wishing to develop either, for any given implementation of either.
+If the client is particularly low power, this may be necessary.

 ## 12 / List channels